berkesa/datatree/README.md

 ## Download

 The DataTree Core API contains the complete Tree toolkit, and one built-in JSON reader/writer.
-If you use maven, add the following dependency to your pom.xml:
+If you use Maven, add the following dependency to your pom.xml:

 ```xml
 <dependency>